shama/napa/README.md

 ```

 ## Release History

-* Please view https://github.com/shama/napa/commits/master for history.
+Please view https://github.com/shama/napa/commits/master for history.

 * 2.0.1 - Fix path must be a string error (@caseyWebb).
-* 2.0.0 - Better detection for github repos, fixes when creating a package.json, cached git #tag urls now get updated properly (@tomekwi).
+* 2.0.0 - Better detection for GitHub repos, fixes when creating a `package.json`, cached git `#tag` urls now get updated properly (@tomekwi).
 Add config options for disabling cache or setting cache path (@bbsbb).
-Fix for npm3 erroring when .git folder present (@caseyWebb).
+Fix for npm 3 erroring when `.git` folder present (@caseyWebb).
 Updating dependencies.
-* 1.2.0 - Callback optional with cli and do not ignore .gitignore files when unpacking (@dai-shi).
+* 1.2.0 - Callback optional with CLI and do not ignore `.gitignore` files when unpacking (@dai-shi).
 * 1.1.0 - Upgrade download for better downloads behind proxies (@msieurtoph).
 * 1.0.2 - Fix references to git specifiers.
 Thanks @jsdevel!
-* 1.0.1 - Fix path to cli.
+* 1.0.1 - Fix path to CLI.
 * 1.0.0 - Avoids duplicate installs and will install from cache.
 * 0.4.1 - Fix git reporting non-errors on stderr by running in quiet mode.
-* 0.4.0 - Add strip: 1 when downloading to avoid untarring within a sub-directory.
+* 0.4.0 - Add `strip: 1` when downloading to avoid untarring within a sub-directory.
 Thanks @seei!
 * 0.3.0 - Ability to download packages using any URL
-* 0.2.0 - Ability to set packages using napa key in package.json
+* 0.2.0 - Ability to set packages using napa key in `package.json`
-* 0.1.1 - --depth 1 for faster cloning
+* 0.1.1 - `--depth 1` for faster cloning
 * 0.1.0 - initial release

 ## License